isomerpages/sportsg-safesport/latest/news/_posts/2024-03-30-post-Safe Sport for Parents!.md

 variant: tiptap
 ---
 <p>Over the last two weekends, we collaborated with ActiveSG Academies and
-Clubs to deliver Safe Sport webinars to parents.
+Clubs to deliver Safe Sport webinars to parents of the programme.
 While children explore new sports, it is important that parents remain vigilant to keep sport fun.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Zoom Webinar about Safe Sport for parents" src="/images/Resources Images/Screenshot_2024_03_30_at_11_21_27_AM.png">